staller-lab/NN_interpretability_for_AD_prediction/README.md

 ### Neural network architecture and training
 The code used to load the data and create and train the models is located in `Model` folder.
 More information can be found there.

-The shell scripts used to train the model are also located in the `scripts/trainning_scripts` folder:
+The shell scripts used to train the model are also located in the `scripts/trainning_scripts` folder
 - `train_simple_abund.sh` --> Trains the SimpleNN-abund
 - `train_simple_act.sh` --> Trains the SimpleNN-GFP
 - `train_two_state_abund.sh` --> Trains the two state BiophysicalNN